Hearst Magazine President David Carey Is College-Bound

 Carey became president and group head of Hearst Magazines in 2010 and during his time at the publisher led the acquisition of more than 100 titles, mainly international publications, and also the development and launch of HGTV magazine, now one of Hearst most popular titles.

 Before coming to Hearst, Carey spent more than a decade at Condé Nast and became publisher of The New Yorker for many years and is credited with returning the publication to profitability after the departure of Tina Brown as editor in chief, who went on to be the founding editor of Talk magazine, a venture with the now-disgraced Harvey Weinstein.
-But Carey actually started his publishing career at Hearst at the start of the Nineties in business development and marketing for Cosmopolitan.
+Carey in 2014 told WWD that The New Yorker “holds a special place in my heart,” but he actually began his publishing career at Hearst at the start of the Nineties in business development and marketing for Cosmopolitan.

 For More, See: